JigsawStack/deep-research/README.md

 Deep Research is an open source library for conducting deep, multi-hop research with reasoning capabilities.
 It performs focused web searches with recursive exploration to provide comprehensive, evidence-backed answers to complex questions.

-[Perplexity](https://www.perplexity.ai/hub/blog/introducing-perplexity-deep-research) and [OpenAI](https://openai.com/index/introducing-deep-research/)'s Deep Research is gatekeeped and close sourced.
-We built something opposite.
-Truly open, fully customizable, deep research framework.
+[Perplexity](https://www.perplexity.ai/hub/blog/introducing-perplexity-deep-research) and [OpenAI](https://openai.com/index/introducing-deep-research/)'s Deep Research is gatekeeped and close sourced, So we decided to built the opposite—an open, fully customizable deep research framework.

 ![Deep Research Architecture](/public/open_deep_research_diagram.png)